joelouthan/Theologicus/src/pastorals/1-timothy2-8-15.md

 And yet I am charged by God with keep all of the Scripture in mind and here are just a few examples throughout the Bible:

->Judges 4:4 (CSB) Deborah, a prophetess and the wife of Lappidoth, was judging Israel at that time.
+>Judges 4:4 Deborah, a prophetess and the wife of Lappidoth, was judging Israel at that time.

->Romans 16:1-6 (CSB) I commend to you our sister Phoebe, who is a servant of the church in Cenchreae.
+>Romans 16:1-6 I commend to you our sister Phoebe, who is a servant of the church in Cenchreae.
 So you should welcome her in the Lord in a manner worthy of the saints and assist her in whatever matter she may require your help.
 For indeed she has been a benefactor of many—and of me also.
 >
 >Give my greetings to Prisca and Aquila, my coworkers in Christ Jesus, who risked their own necks for my life.
 Not only do I thank them, but so do all the Gentile churches.
 Greet also the church that meets in their home.
 Greet my dear friend Epaenetus, who is the first convert to Christ from Asia.
 Greet Mary, who has worked very hard for you.

 Many translations call Phoebe a deaconess.

->Acts 18:24-26 (CSB) Now a Jew named Apollos, a native Alexandrian, an eloquent man who was competent in the use of the Scriptures, arrived in Ephesus.
+>Acts 18:24-26 Now a Jew named Apollos, a native Alexandrian, an eloquent man who was competent in the use of the Scriptures, arrived in Ephesus.
 He had been instructed in the way of the Lord; and being fervent in spirit, he was speaking and teaching accurately about Jesus, although he knew only John’s baptism.
 He began to speak boldly in the synagogue.
 After Priscilla and Aquila heard him, they took him aside and explained the way of God to him more accurately.

 Both wife and husband took Apollos aside and gave him some theological and doctrinal teaching and sent him on his way.

->John 20:17-18 (CSB) “Don’t cling to me,” Jesus told her, “since I have not yet ascended to the Father.
+>John 20:17-18 “Don’t cling to me,” Jesus told her, “since I have not yet ascended to the Father.
 But go to my brothers and tell them that I am ascending to my Father and your Father, to my God and your God.”
 >
 >Mary Magdalene went and announced to the disciples, “I have seen the Lord!”
 And she told them what he had said to her.